-Generic Name Adult Dose Pediatric Dose Availability Single Entity Age i culuito Dose Availability Buprenorphine The management of moderate to severe chronic pain in patients requiring a continuous, around-the-clock opioid analgesic for an extended period of time: Transdermal system: intended to be worn for seven days; in opioid-naïve patients, the initial dose is 5 μg/hour; for patients already receiving opioids, conversion instructions should be consulted; dose should not be increased until the patient has been exposed continually to the previous dose for 72 hours; the intent of the titration period is to establish a patient-specific weekly dose that will maintain adequate analgesia with tolerable adverse events for as long as pain management is necessary Safety and efficacy in pediatric patients ≤18 years of age have not been established.
-Transdermal system: 5 μg/hour 10 μg/hour 20 μg/hour Fentanyl The management of persistent, moderate to severe chronic pain in opioid-tolerant patients two years of age and older when a continuous, around- the-clock opioid analgesic is required for an extended period of time, and the patient cannot be managed by other means such as non-steroidal analgesics, opioid combination products, or immediate-release opioids: Transdermal system: initial, dosage is based upon oral morphine sulfate dose; maintenance, dose may be increased after three days based on the daily dose of supplemental opioid analgesics required by the patients in the second or third day of initial application Approved for use in opioid- tolerant children ≥2 years of age.
-The management of persistent, moderate to severe chronic patients two years of age and older when a continuous, around-the- clock opioid analgesic is required for an extended period of time, and the patient cannot be managed by Transdermal system: 12 μg/hour 25 μg/hour 50 μg/hour 75 μg/hour 100 μg/hour nistration 5,10,14-27 r
+Generic Name Adult Dose Pediatric Dose Availability Single Entity Age , transing Buprenorphine The management of moderate to severe chronic pain in patients requiring a continuous, around-the- clock opioid analgesic for an extended period of time: Transdermal system: intended to be worn for seven days; in opioid-naïve patients, the initial dose is 5 μg/hour; for patients already receiving opioids, conversion instructions should be consulted; dose should not be increased until the patient has been exposed continually to the previous dose for 72 hours; the intent of the titration period is to establish a patient-specific weekly dose that will maintain adequate analgesia with tolerable adverse events for as long Safety and efficacy in pediatric patients ≤18 years of age have not been established.
+Transdermal system: 5 μg/hour 10 μg/hour 20 μg/hour Fentanyl as pain management is necessary The management of persistent, moderate to severe chronic pain in opioid-tolerant patients two years of age and older when a continuous, around-the-clock opioid analgesic is required for an extended period of time, and the patient cannot be managed by other means such as non-steroidal analgesics, opioid combination products, or immediate- release opioids: Transdermal system: initial, dosage is based upon oral morphine sulfate dose; maintenance, dose may be increased after three days based on the daily dose of supplemental opioid analgesics required by the patients in the second or third day of initial application Approved for use in opioid-tolerant children ≥2 years of age.
+The management of persistent, moderate to severe chronic pain in opioid-tolerant patients two years of age and older when a continuous, around- the-clock opioid analgesic is required for an extended period of time, and the patient cannot be managed by other means such as non- steroidal analgesics, opioid combination products, or immediate-release opioids: Transdermal system: initial, dosage is based upon oral morphine sulfate dose; maintenance, dose may be Transdermal system: 12 μg/hour 25 μg/hour 50 μg/hour 100 μg/hour